Videogame: Akatsuki Blitzkampf

 Provides Examples Of:

-- Auto-Revive: Anonym's Super, complete with a shaft of light shining down from the heavens.
+- Auto-Revive: Anonym's Super, complete with a shaft of light shining down from the Heavens which also hits the opponent.

 - Badass Grandpa: Fritz, who is at very least in his 70's or maybe even his 80's and was war buddies with Akatsuki 50 years ago.